Daily Discipline #122

 A. Our old sinful self was crucified with Christ when he died on the cross (Romans 6:6a)

-B. Because our old self is dead we are no longer a slave to any sin and therefore we can choose to do the right thing.
-(Romans 6:6b)
+B. Because our old sinful nature is dead (or rendered powerless by Jesus), we are no longer a slave to any sin and therefore we can choose to do the right thing.

 C. We have been freed from that sin (Romans 6:7)

 Second, before we even see any results we act and do the following.....

 A. We consider or reckon ourselves free from the sin (Roman 6:11)